Graduate

 Health

-- SWK-S 692 Practice Skills for Health Care Settings (3 cr.)
+- SWK-S692 Practice Skills for Integrated Healthcare Settings

 Educational Requirements

-Students are admitted on the assumption that they have the potential academic ability and personal suitability for completing the professional program in which they are enrolled.
+Students are admitted on the assumption that they have the potential academic ability and personal suitability for completing the professional program they are enrolled in.
 All students in the MSW program are expected to maintain the standards established by the School of Social Work and those held by the social work profession.
-In order to detect possible problems, the School of Social Work reviews students’ performance at the end of each semester.
+To detect possible problems, the School of Social Work reviews students’ performance at the end of each semester.

 The Master of Social Work degree is recommended by the school and conferred by the University.
-Students must successfully complete 60 credit hours of required and elective courses carrying graduate credit.
-Each student is expected to follow the university and school schedules and dates for completion of requirements, including completion of all work within five calendar years from the time of first enrollment.
+Students must complete 60 credit hours of required and elective courses carrying graduate credit.
+Each student is expected to follow the university and school schedules and dates for completing requirements, including completing all work within five calendar years from the time of first enrollment.

 Liability Insurance

 Students are required to carry professional liability insurance.
-Under the school’s blanket policy, the cost of insurance is included in the student’s practicum course fee.
+Under the school’s blanket policy, the insurance cost is included in the student’s practicum course fee.

 Credit for Life Experience